oVirt/ovirt-site/source/community/get-involved/report-a-bug.html.md

 To report a bug against oVirt:

 1. Click on [the "New" link](https://bugzilla.redhat.com/enter_bug.cgi) in Red Hat bugzilla, and choose ["oVirt"](https://bugzilla.redhat.com/enter_bug.cgi?classification=oVirt) from the classification list.
-2. Choose the appropriate component to report your bug - for a problem with the management application, choose "ovirt-engine-core".
+2. Choose the appropriate product to report your bug - for a problem with the management application, choose "ovirt-engine".
+3. Choose the appropriate component.
 If you are unsure, hazard a guess, the component will be appropriately set after your report is evaluated by a developer later.
+4. Choose the appropriate oVirt Team.
+If you are unsure, hazard a guess, the team will be appropriately set after your report is evaluated by a developer later.
-3. If you know which version of the project you are using, choose it from the "Version" box.
+5. If you know which version of the project you are using, choose it from the "Version" box.
-4. In the "Summary" field, enter a short description of the problem.
+6. In the "Summary" field, enter a short description of the problem.
 For example, "Cannot connect to virtual machines using Console"

 *   In the "Description" field, you may choose to follow the template provided, entering a more detailed description of your server configuration, and your expected and observed results.